The below is a continuation of our adoption story, Part 2…

 She really started to tear up when she read it, and acted like she had never been given a gift before!
 Her baby “J” is cute.
 She has big brown eyes and really curly hair.
 Adorable!
 She is a full sister to this baby boy, so he will probably look a lot like her.
 She has the most adorable smile.
 I haven’t seen her dad, but I have heard many of the caseworkers say he is handsome.

 On the way out of the restaurant, I was holding baby “J”.
 I could hear people oohhhhhhing and ahhhhhing and talking about her as we walked by.
 Athough it is getting better, I know that a white woman holding a black baby isn’t common in Utah.
 I am sure that a few ignorant or judgmental stares will be something I will have to develop a thick skin too.
 In Missouri, we had a former elderly family friend (whom we love dearly) say, “When the baby comes out, you need to look at the lips and if they are too big… give the baby back.”
 My jaw dropped.
 I’ve never heard something that hit me so hard.
 I went through a range of emotions in my mind, shock, anger, sadness.
 How could she say that?
-We knew she meant NO harm with her comments, but the hurt was there.
-I can only guess this was a generational thing, but doesn’t make it right.
+It was said kinda flippantly, but the hurt was very much there.
+I can only guess this was an ignorant generational thing, but doesn’t make it right.
 I told her that I didn’t appreciate the comment, that this will be my son, and there is nothing that I won’t love about him.
 I am sure we will hear worse things than that over time by people who just don’t understand, should understand, or won’t understand.
 As parents today, we need be open with our kids about race and equality, and how important it is to not pass along any hurtful prejudices to future generations.

 After the dinner was over, and we arrived home, we called the caseworker.
 She said our birthmother was very excited about us!
 Again, she was just nervous that we would change our minds although she was sure on her part.
 It’s funny because we are so nervous that she is going to change her mind!
 (Can’t we get this in a contract or something???)